-The Paleo Background: Our ancient paleolithic ancestors lived from around 2.5 million years ago to 10,000 years ago and their time ended with the discovery of agriculture and gradual move away from a hunter gatherer existence to that of ever complex communities and dependency on agriculture.
+The Evolutionary Background: Our ancient paleolithic ancestors lived from around 2.5 million years ago to 10,000 years ago and their time ended with the discovery of agriculture and gradual move away from a hunter gatherer existence to that of ever complex communities and dependency on agriculture.
 This past 10,000 years have been just a brief flash on an evolutionary time scale yet our human lifestyles have changed in innumerable ways.
 Our paleolithic ancestors lived a life of hardship and physical intensity while consuming a diet of wild vegetables, fruits, nuts, fish and meats with frequent famine and fasting due to seasonal changes in food supply.
 This past 10,000 years has seen our lives become “civilized” with the advent of excess food production and grain storage allowing for the development of towns, cities and the rise and fall of empires.
 Subsequently life has become more comfortable, diets have shifted to be predominantly grain based, less physically demanding and periods of famine have decreased.

 The past 70 years has seen a further dietary shift with ever increasing amounts of refined processed foods contaminated with industrial chemicals, pesticides and genetically modified ingredients.
 When combined with our ever increasing sedentary lifestyles then the sharp increase in obesity and chronic metabolic diseases such as diabetes has risen to pandemic proportions.
 We can observe much from the last nomadic hunter gatherers that still inhabit the remote parts of our planet.
 For example, a study with a group of 10 middle-aged and overweight urban Australian aboriginals who had developed adult onset diabetes, were given the opportunity to return to a hunter gatherer lifestyle for 7 weeks.
 In this study it was revealed that when they were returned to the lifestyle of their ancestors, then after a short time they lost weight and reversed their diabetes and unhealthy lipid profile.